 We entered and it was quiet.
 A quiet tavern?
 More proof that Cyrodiil is not civilised!

-The barman greeted us and Rigmor sat at a side table.
+The barman greeted us then Rigmor sat at a side table.
 I walked over and sat opposite her.

 “What do you think?”